-In the United States, 6.1 million people have permanently lost their right to vote because of a past felony conviction.
+In the United States, 6.1 million people have permanently lost the eligibility to vote because of a past felony conviction.
 Florida accounts for nearly 25 percent, or 1.6 million, of the people who have lost their right to vote.
 As a result, one in ten Floridians are shut out of our democracy.

 About the Say Yes to Second Chances Campaign